 Large hot water tanks create a unique problem if they ever end up in a landfill.
 The void space created by their interiors is the perfect place for dangerous gases or fumes to build up over time.
 For the safety of everyone, hot water tanks cannot be thrown away with everyday trash in a dumpster.

-Vine Disposal has provided this list of items you can’t put in your dumpster rental so that you can be ready to handle the trash that doesn’t belong in one of our dumpsters.
+Vine Disposal has provided this list of what cannot go in a dumpster rental so that you can be ready to handle the trash that doesn’t belong in one of our dumpsters.
 Whether you need a 10-cubic-yard dumpster for some simple house cleaning or a 30-cubic-yard dumpster for larger construction projects, Vine Disposal is here to help you remove anything you no longer need.
-Contact us for information or any questions you have about removing certain trash items, and we’ll be happy to help you in any way we can.
+Contact us for information or any questions you have about what is not allowed in a roll of dumpster, and we’ll be happy to help you in any way we can.